Solving Constrained Optimization Problems Using Hybrid Qubit-Qumode Quantum Devices: Introduction

 \section{Introduction}

-ariational Quantum Algorithms (VQAs) represent a powerful class of hybrid quantum-classical methods designed to solve optimization problems on near-term and early fault-tolerant quantum devices. \cite{Mcclean2016theory,Cerezo2021variational,Tilly2022variational,Callison2022hybrid} VQAs address such problems by encoding them into a Hamiltonian and iteratively minimizing its expectation value through classical optimization over a parametrized quantum ansatz.
-Their broad applicability has been demonstrated across a wide range of domains, including molecular property prediction, \cite{Yawata2022qubo,Ajagekar2023molecular} RNA folding, \cite{Zaborniak2022qubo} protein-ligand docking, \cite{Yanagisawa2024qubo} machine learning, \cite{Date2021qubo} structural design, \cite{Matsumori2022application} vehicle routing, \cite{Feld2019hybrid} and capital budgeting. \cite{Laughhunn1970quadratic} Critically, the performance of a VQA is influenced by the expressiveness and structure of the chosen ansatz.
-Therefore, the exploration of powerful ansatze is a subject of great current interest.
+Variational Quantum Algorithms (VQAs) represent a powerful class of hybrid quantum--classical methods designed to solve optimization problems on near-term and early fault-tolerant quantum devices. \cite{Mcclean2016theory,Cerezo2021variational,Tilly2022variational,Callison2022hybrid, delgado2025quantum} VQAs address such problems by encoding them into a Hamiltonian and iteratively minimizing its expectation value through classical optimization over a parametrized quantum ansatz.
+Their broad applicability has been demonstrated across domains including molecular property prediction, \cite{Yawata2022qubo,Ajagekar2023molecular} RNA folding, \cite{Zaborniak2022qubo} protein--ligand docking, \cite{Yanagisawa2024qubo} machine learning, \cite{Date2021qubo} structural design, \cite{Matsumori2022application} vehicle routing, \cite{Feld2019hybrid} and capital budgeting. \cite{Laughhunn1970quadratic} These problems naturally admit formulations as quadratic unconstrained binary optimization (QUBO) models \cite{Glover2018tutorial,Glover2022applications,Lucas2014ising,Mucke2019learning}, which can be solved using VQAs.
+Indeed, many chemical problems can be formulated as a QUBO problem, and as discussed later in this paper, one example is finding the optimal orbitals for electronic structure calculations.\cite{xia2017electronic}